DevChance/cse15l-lab-reports/Week1LabReport.md

 >
 >    After typing in "pwd" we are given the current working directory, which in the example is **"/home/linux/ieng6/cs15lwi23/cs15lwi23asg"**.

-> 2. Try using "cat /home/linux/ieng6/cs15lwi23/public/hello.txt" command in the terminal.
+>  **Try using "cat /home/linux/ieng6/cs15lwi23/public/hello.txt" command in the terminal.**
 >    * Cat stands for "concatenate".
 This command prints the contents of the path that is given.
 >    In this example we are using the "/home/linux/ieng6/cs15lwi23/public/hello.txt" directory to access the contents of "hello.txt" file.
 >    Here is an example: